 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sherman is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sherman is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sherman who work in office and administrative support (23.32%), law enforcement and fire fighting (11.46%), and food service (6.72%).

-As is often the case in a small town, Sherman doesn't have a public transportation system that people use for their commute.
+Sherman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sherman in 2022 was $31,315, which is upper middle income relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $125,260 for a family of four.
 However, Sherman contains both very wealthy and poor people as well.